Chord progressions in various keys

 E – D – G – A – D

 E – A – C – D

 E – E/G# – B/A – A

 E – A – G – B – A – E

 The key of E is often used in rock and metal situations; therefore, you could try some of these progressions with power chords.

 Chord progressions in the key of F

-The key of F is not a favorite for every guitarist since I (F) is often played as a barre chord and the same thing applies for ii (Gm) and IV (Bb).
-Therefore, it's not one of the central keys from a guitar perspective, but there is some chord progression worth knowing nevertheless.
+The key of F is less favoured by guitarists since I (F) is often played as a barre chord and the same thing applies for ii (Gm) and IV (Bb).
+Therefore, it's not one of the central keys from a guitar perspective, but there are some chord progression worth knowing nevertheless.

 F – Bb – C – F